Known as Bombay until 1995, Mumbai is situated in the southwest of India and is the capital city of Maharashtra state.

 - Status is often determined by a person's age, university education and profession.

-- It is acceptable for men and woman to wear trousers.
-However, on more formal occasions the trousers should be dressy.
+- It is acceptable for men and woman to wear pants.
+However, on more formal occasions the pants should be dressy.

 - Shorts are acceptable for men only when jogging.
-It is preferable that women who jog wear tracksuit trousers but that is not mandatory.
+It is preferable that women who jog wear track pants but that is not mandatory.

 - If you host a meal, keep in mind that Indians have a variety of dietary restrictions.
 Generally, Hindus do not eat beef, Muslims do not eat pork and many Indians are strict vegetarians.